dart-lang/site-www/src/_guides/language/language-tour.md

   // It's also OK to use no <> at all. var foo = new Foo();

-  // Specifying any non-SomeBaseClass type results in a warning and, in
+  // Specifying any non-SomeBaseClass type results in an error.
-  // checked mode, a runtime error.
   // var objectFoo = new Foo<Object>();
 {% endprettify %}

+{% comment %}
+TODO: Confirm that non-SomeBaseClass is an error.
+Perhaps be more specific.
+{% endcomment %}

 ### Using generic methods